Nature Images Turned into Art with Photo Manipulation Techniques

 Colors were adjusted for temperature, tint and saturation.

-This hen and chicks plant shown to the right is normally a grayish color.
+This hen and chicks plant shown above is normally a grayish color.

 Often I went back and forth between exposure and color to keep tweaking the photo for different effects.